krishna-waidande/krishna-waidande.github.io/goals.md

 + Improve email writing skills.

-+ Learn Advance concepts of Apache server.
++ Learn advance concepts of Apache HTTP web server.

-+ Database Design and Its Concepts.
++ Database Designing.

-+ Get better at Linux Command.
++ Get better at Linux commands.

 The goal behind choosing the above topics are, I want to improve the things in which I am poor, also want to make a habit of self-learning.
 `Knowledge is the thing that never wastes`.
 So I am just trying to learn and gain knowledge by learning as much as I can get.